 5. Am I saving this just in case?

 One of the most common causes of clutter is a fear of needing something that you’ve given or thrown away.
 The reality is that if you commit to simplifying and decluttering, chances are that this will happen at some point.
 I once held onto a full box of canine ensure drinks just in case my puppy got sick again and needed it to recover.
 It took me a full year to make the decision to just get rid of the bulky box and commit to buying it again if I needed it in the future.
 For those of us who take the plunge to get rid of the unnecessary, the benefit of a clutter-free home is almost always worth the tiny bit of regret in these situations.

 6. Do I have multiples of the same thing?

 How many spoons or spatulas do you really need in your kitchen?
 Obviously, your answer will depend on the type of cook you are, but ask yourself this question whenever you have multiples of any item.
 There’s a difference between being prepared and more efficient and just creating clutter!
-Any item for eg you can have either a standing mixer, hand mixer or blender to get work done easily without having clutter in your house.
+For any item for eg, you can have either a standing mixer, hand mixer, or blender to get work done easily without having clutter in your house.

 7. Could something else I own do the same job?